kedacore/keda-docs/content/docs/2.0/scalers/azure-log-analytics.md

 triggers:
   - type: azure-log-analytics
     metadata:
-      tenantId: "72f988bf-86f1-41af-91ab-2d7cd011db47"
+      tenantId: "AZURE_AD_TENANT_ID"
-      tenantIdFromEnv: TENANT_ID_ENV_NAME # Optional.
+      tenantIdFromEnv: AZURE_AD_TENANT_ID_ENV_NAME # Optional.
 You can use this instead of `tenantId` parameter.
 See details in "Parameter list" section
-      clientId: "04b4ca0a-82b1-4c0a-bbbb-7946442e805b"
+      clientId: "SERVICE_PRINCIPAL_CLIENT_ID"
-      clientIdFromEnv: CLIENT_ID_ENV_NAME # Optional.
+      clientIdFromEnv: SERVICE_PRINCIPAL_CLIENT_ID_ENV_NAME # Optional.
 You can use this instead of `clientId` parameter.
 See details in "Parameter list" section
-      clientSecret: "vU6UtUXls6RNXxv~l6NRi1V8J1fnk5Q-ce"
+      clientSecret: "SERVICE_PRINCIPAL_PASSWORD"
-      clientSecretFromEnv: CLIENT_SECRET_ENV_NAME # Optional.
+      clientSecretFromEnv: SERVICE_PRINCIPAL_PASSWORD_ENV_NAME # Optional.
 You can use this instead of `clientSecret` parameter.
 See details in "Parameter list" section
-      workspaceId: "81963c40-af2e-47cd-8e72-3002e08aa2af"
+      workspaceId: "LOG_ANALYTICS_WORKSPACE_ID"
-      workspaceIdFromEnv: WORKSPACE_ID_ENV_NAME # Optional.
+      workspaceIdFromEnv: LOG_ANALYTICS_WORKSPACE_ID_ENV_NAME # Optional.
 You can use this instead of `workspaceId` parameter.
 See details in "Parameter list" section
       query: |
         let AppName = "web";
         let ClusterName = "demo-cluster";